IHE/ITI.sIPS/input/pagecontent/volume-1.md

 The Content Creator and Content Consumer communicate the content using the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

-The Content Creator shall be grouped with a Document Source actor from one of the Document Sharing Implementation Guides (e.g. XDS, XDM, XDR, MHD, etc).
+The Content Creator shall be grouped with a Document Source actor from one of the Document Sharing Implementation Guides (e.g. XDS, XCA, XDM, XDR, MHD, MHDS, etc).

-The Content Consumer shall be grouped with a Document Consumer actor from one of the Document Sharing Implementation Guides (e.g. XDS, XDM, XDR, MHD, etc).
+The Content Consumer shall be grouped with a Document Consumer actor from one of the Document Sharing Implementation Guides (e.g. XDS, XCA, XDM, XDR, MHD, MHDS, etc).

 Document Sharing [Health Information Exchange Whitepaper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) includes additional HIE functionalities that are covered in the following sections:
 - [Document Sharing: Profiles](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#3-document-sharing-profiles)